athms/xai-brain-decoding-benchmark/README.md

 |    ├──task-WM               <- Trial-level GLM BOLD maps for WM dataset
 |    └──task-MOTOR            <- Trial-level GLM BOLD maps for MOTOR dataset
 |
 ├── figures/           <- Figures 1, 2-5 of the manuscript.
-Figure 2 is created manually by the use of the brain maps resulting from the group-level GLM analysis scripts (ie., glm-BOLD_group-level.py and glm-attributions_group-level.py)
+Figure 2 is created manually by the use of the brain maps resulting from the group-level GLM analysis scripts (ie., 'glm-BOLD_group-level.py' and 'glm-attributions_group-level.py')
 |
 ├── src/
 |    ├── __init__.py          <- Initializes 'src' module
 |    ├── data.py              <- Helper functions to load data
 |    ├── model.py             <- Makes 3D-convolutional neural network
-|    └── plotting.sh          <- Plotting of statistical brain maps on FSaverage surface
+|    └── plotting.sh          <- Plotting of brain maps
 |
 └── scripts/
 |    ├── attribute.py                               <- Interpretation of model decoding decisions
 |    ├── brain-map-similarities.py                  <- Similarity analysis of BOLD and attribution brain maps
-|    ├── faithfulness.py                            <- Faithfulness analaysis of attributions
+|    ├── faithfulness.py                            <- Faithfulness analysis of attributions
 |    ├── fig_brain-map-similarities.py              <- Figure 3 of the manuscript
 |    ├── fig_decoding-performance.py                <- Figure 1 of the manuscript
 |    ├── fig_faithfulness.py                        <- Figure 4 of the manuscript